chrwoizi/naytrading/README.md

 The web site periodically processes the recorded data using [StockFlow.Data](StockFlow.Data) and provides CSV file downloads which are optimized for a neural network.

 With [main.py](StockFlow.AI/main.py), a convolutional neural network is trained on the processed data, using the price history as input and the user decision as desired output.

+See [StockFlow.AI](StockFlow.AI) for an in-depth description on how to install and use [main.py](StockFlow.AI/main.py).

 With [synth.py](StockFlow.AI/synth.py), synthetical data can be generated to pre-train the network, potentially increasing accuracy on a small real-world training set.

 ## :moneybag: Using the trained network ##

 With [client.py](StockFlow.AI/client.py), current stock prices are fed into the trained network periodically to find stocks that can be bought or sold based on the user's analysis pattern.
 The application acts as a user on [StockFlow.Node](StockFlow.Node), so the gains and losses can be evaluated by logging in on [StockFlow.Node](StockFlow.Node) using the same account as [client.py](StockFlow.AI/client.py).
 Also, the trade decisions can be forwarded to a broker using [StockFlow.Trader](StockFlow.Trader), making StockFlow an **automated stock trading system**.

+See [StockFlow.AI](StockFlow.AI) for an in-depth description on how to install and use [client.py](StockFlow.AI/client.py).